- GOVERNANCE AND DEMOCRACY

 - ENVIRONMENT AND CLIMATE CHANGE

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 Côte d’Ivoire has been a partner country of German development cooperation since 1975.
 GIZ has an office in Abidjan and two regional offices in the southwest and north of the country.
 In 2002, Côte d’Ivoire was shaken by a serious political crisis, which persisted until 2011.
 During the crisis, GIZ was able to continue ongoing projects and programmes, and has since expanded its project portfolio.
-There are currently 13 seconded staff and 67 national personnel in the country (as of 31.12.2017).
+Currently 87 national and 11 international employees are working in the country (as of 31.12.2017).